ozz1webdev/fullstackApp1/Readme.md

 After Success Login, you will be redirected to the Home page.
 The Menu will be displayed based on your role.

+---

+## User Experience

+* App is responsive
+* Admin create Posts: Only the user with the role Admin can Create Edit and Delete a post.
+* Registired Users can leave comments on posts.
+* Guest can only view posts.

+---

 ## Menu Items

 * Role guest